-1. Identify sources of and strategies to address conflict, cooperation or competition in a global or regional context.

-2. Investigate how people and nations confront inequality and claim a just place, whether in their own societies or in the world.

-3. Identify how perceptions of "otherness" impact leaders, communities, and community-building in areas beyond the U.S. through the examination of such factors as race, ethnicity, gender, religion, economic class, age, physical and mental capability, and sexual orientation.

-4. Understand the impact of their lives and choices on global and international issues.
+- 1. Identify sources of and strategies to address conflict, cooperation or competition in a global or regional context. - 2.
+Investigate how people and nations confront inequality and claim a just place, whether in their own societies or in the world. - 3.
+Identify how perceptions of "otherness" impact leaders, communities, and community-building in areas beyond the U.S. through the examination of such factors as race, ethnicity, gender, religion, economic class, age, physical and mental capability, and sexual orientation. - 4.
+Understand the impact of their lives and choices on global and international issues. - 5.
+Understand how their values are related to those of other people in the world.